 - Impact: Evaluating real-world utility through community feedback and stakeholder panels.

-4. Cultural Humility & Connection
+4. Cultural Diversity & Connection

 - Storytelling: Using digital narratives (e.g., “A Day in My Life” videos) to humanize abstract data.